farm-ng/amiga-dev-kit/website/docs/examples/gps_client/README.md

 ### 4. Customize the run

-If you want to stream the GPS messages on your laptop, by connecting with a gRPC client over Wifi, you can change the `host` field in `service_config.json` from `localhost` to your robot's name (e.g., `element-vegetable.tail0be07.ts.net`).
+To run this script from your PC, you need to update the `service_config.json` by modifying the `host` field with your Amiga brain name.
+Please check out the [Amiga Development 101](../../concepts/system_overview/README.md#where-to-run-the-examples) for more details.

 Moreover, you can also specify a gps interface (`/relposned` or `/pvt`) to read by modifying the `uri.path` in the `service_config.json` file.